IurretaLHII-proj/opendrbfm/README.md

 - Node.js
 - Angular

-This installation procedure is verified by Ubuntu 16.04 Xenial GNU/Linux system.
+This installation procedure is verified for Ubuntu 16.04 Xenial GNU/Linux system.

 For example, Our system is:
 ```